EasyAbp/EasyAbpGuide/docs/Getting-Start-to-Develop-Modules.md

 ## Step 2: Complete the project structure

-1. In every project (except Web), create folders according to namespace and move all the original files and folders in, for example: `EasyAbp/(Abp)/MyModuleName/`.
+1. For each project (except the Web project), create folders according to namespace and move all the original files and folders in, for example: `EasyAbp/(Abp)/MyModuleName/`.

 2. Search `<RootNamespace>EasyAbp.MyModuleName</RootNamespace>` in **src** folder and replace with `<RootNamespace />`.